frontenddogma/web-development-glossary/manuscript/t.md

 Top-level domain
 : One of the domains at the highest level in the hierarchical Domain Name System of the Internet.
 The top-level domain names are installed in the root zone of the name space.
 For all domains in lower levels, it is the last part of the domain name, that is, the last label of a fully qualified domain name.
 For example, in the domain name “example.com”, the top-level domain is “com”.
 Responsibility for the management of most top-level domains is delegated to specific organizations by the Internet Corporation for Assigned Names and Numbers (ICANN), which operates the Internet Assigned Numbers Authority (IANA) and is in charge of maintaining the DNS root zone.&nbsp;[†](#w-tld)

+TOP500
+: A project that ranks and details the 500 most powerful non-distributed computer systems in the world.
+The TOP500 project was started in 1993 and publishes an updated list of the supercomputers twice a year.&nbsp;[†](#w-top500) ℹ︎&nbsp;[top500.org](https://www.top500.org/)

 Tor
 : A project, software, and network for enabling anonymous communication.
 The name is derived from an acronym for the original software project name “The Onion Router.”
 Tor directs Internet traffic through a free, world-wide, volunteer overlay network consisting of more than 7,000 relays to conceal a user’s location and usage from anyone conducting network surveillance or traffic analysis.
 Using Tor makes it more difficult to trace Internet activity to the user.
 Tor’s intended use is to protect the personal privacy of its users, as well as their freedom and ability to conduct confidential communication by keeping their Internet activities unmonitored.
 Tor does not prevent an online service from determining when it is being accessed through Tor.
 Tor protects a user’s privacy, but does not hide that someone is using Tor.
 Tor was first released in 2002.&nbsp;[†](#w-tor) ℹ︎&nbsp;[torproject.org](https://www.torproject.org/)